 Hiking the JMT is hard, calorie-burning work.
 You’ll need a lot of calories to sustain your energy and health on the trial, but food is an area that many people tend to overpack.
 Because you’ll be on the trail for 2-3 weeks, you’ll need to stop and “resupply” a few times along the trail (more info on resupply in our Complete John Muir Trail Guide).

 As you begin to prepare your food plan, we suggest checking out our Lightweight Backpacking Food Guide.
 Lightweight meal options such as freeze-dried meals, mashed potatoes, couscous, and other easily rehydrated foods are common on the trail.
-We recommend packing calorically dense foods such as chocolate, olive oil, peanut butter, and nuts to supplement your meals.
-Remember, variety is key in your food plan - you don’t want to be 4 days in and hate all the food in your pack.
+We recommend packing calorically dense foods such as energy bars, chocolate, olive oil, peanut butter, and nuts to supplement your meals.
+Remember, variety is key in your food plan – you don’t want to be 4 days in and hate all the food in your pack.

 It’s important to not only consider weight, but also bulk on your JMT hike.
 You’ll have to fit all of your food into a bear canister so you’ll want to avoid food that is too bulky, like bagels and chips.
 To help with food prep, we recommend repackaging food items into zip-loc bags.